vanityURLs/vanityURLs/README.md

 /github/* https://github.com/bhdicaire/:splat
 ```

-I'm using the `cfPage/_headers` to include the following items to Cloudflare Pages responses:
+I'm using the `cfPage/_headers` to include the following items to Cloudflare Pages responses, don't forget to change the URLs for pages.dev and your custom domain:
 ```html
 https://xyz.pages.dev/*
   X-Robots-Tag: noindex